 The word “Examine” means to probe deeper into the topic and understand the topic in detail.
 Here a candidate is expected to investigate and establish the key facts and issues related to the question.
 In “Examine” you probe deeper than “Comment” and in “Analyse”, you probe deeper than in “Examine”.

-ANALYSE > EXAMINE > COMMENT
+|ANALYSE > EXAMINE > COMMENT|

 “Critically Examine” throws light on the negatives and positives where an aspirant needs to examine both sides of an issue and come to a balanced conclusion.

 The question wants us to examine the given statement.
 The statement already makes a conclusion that Delhi has more serious air pollution problem than Mumbai and Delhi.
-To examine we first need to present the issue in focus in detail and then proceed to reasoning finally concluding with a positive solution.
+To examine we first need to present the issue in focus in detail and then proceed to reason finally concluding with a positive solution.

-Paragraph 1: brief statement about air pollution in India, its severity and if possible India’s ranking in global air pollution index, ambient air quality index etc.
+Paragraph 1: a brief statement about air pollution in India, its severity and if possible India’s ranking in global air pollution index, ambient air quality index etc.